 For instance, if a contact form on your website collects data about sensitive or biometric data, such as a consumer’s health or data revealing their racial or ethnic origin, you need to implement an opt-in mechanism to ask for the consumer’s consent.

-Implement an opt-out mechanism for the sale of personal data
+Implementing an opt-out mechanism for the sale of personal data

 If you sell or disclose personal data of Texas consumers in exchange for monetary or any other consideration, you must provide consumers with an opt-out opportunity to opt out of the sale of their personal data.